ddprrt/ddprrt.github.io/_posts/2018-12-12-typescript-generics.md

 ---

 TypeScript comes with a ton of built in generic types that ease your development workflow.
-Here's a list of all built-in generics, with examples!
+Here's a list of all built-in generic types, with examples!

 **Note**: This list is probably (most definitely) not complete.
 If you miss something and want to have it added, please reach out to me via [Twitter](https://twitter.com/ddprrt)